Terminal Entry

 Terminal Entry is a 1987 American science fiction film directed by John Kincade, written by Mark Sobel, and starring Paul Smith, Yaphet Kotto, Heidi Helmer, Patrick Labyorteaux, Yvette Nipar, Rob Stone, Sam Temeles and Jill Terashita with guest stars Kabir Bedi, Kavi Raz, Mazhar Khan, Tracy Brooks Swope and Edward Albert.

+The films is about: The USA are attacked by a large group of well organized terrorists who communicate through a computer network via satellite.
+A bunch of highschool kids has hacked the password and gained access.
+They believe it's a game and unknowingly cause terror acts all over the country.
+An anti-terror force fights against the terrorists.

 Plot

 The film begins with Lady Electric and Bob.
 After being chased down another corridor and into an elevator where they both fall to their deaths Bob snaps out of his daydream at the last second.
 When he comes to, he finds his friends have lost the game in the same fashion.
 Later, when selecting another game to play on the "Outlaw BBS", they chose one called "Terminal Entry", however, this one is password protected.
 Thinking that the game was set up by members at MIT, Tom decides that he will crack the password and play it during a vacation planned up in the mountains for the weekend.

 Colonel Styles and Captain Jackson inform General Stewart of the terrorist situation and request more men to help protect the border over a video conference.
 But the general is not convinced, so he decides to fly out and take command personally.
 The terrorist network commander watches a news cast on the television where General Stewart being interviewed by Dominique, the reporter who is also the love interest of Captain Jackson, and decides to place a hit on the general.
 But the plan was circumvented by Captain Jackson while escorting the general to his hotel.

 Back at the dorm room, thinking they have been beaten again, the Caltech students just about give up on their game "Dr. Fly", when Gwen, a friend of Chris who was invited to the weekend retreat, beats the game with a single command.
 Meanwhile, the terrorist commander is reminded by his leader over another video conference the stakes of their operation and is given an initiation time frame for their coordinated attack.
 The Army unit makes progress in finding the communication network for the terrorist by locating the bulletin board system after searching through known listings.
 When they find the terrorist network they pose as Hassan, the terrorist they killed earlier, but Dan Jackson was distraught about being given the order to have his girlfriend Dominique assassinated.